Does a Protective Order Go on Your Record? Vs Restraining, Peace Order

 When it comes to, will a peace order go on your record, a peace order would go on your record only if it was ordered in criminal court.

-Although it is possible for a peace order that was ordered in civil family court to appear on the individual’s record, most of these records are sealed and the vast majority of types of background checks will only check for records in criminal court databases.
+Although it is possible for a peace order that was ordered in civil family court to appear on the individual’s record, most of these records are sealed and the vast majority of background checks will only check for records in criminal court databases.

 Does a Temporary Restraining Order Stay on Your Record?

 There is a lot of confusion about the way restraining orders affect an individual record, particularly when it comes to temporary restraining orders.
-So, does a temporary restraining order stay on your record, in most cases it is highly unlikely to appear on an individual’s criminal record.
+So, does a temporary restraining order remain on your record, in most cases it is highly unlikely to appear on an individual’s criminal record.

 Much of this confusion comes from misconceptions regarding temporary restraining orders.
 Most restraining orders are filed in civil court by an individual, the petitioner, who feels threatened by another individual and wants legal protection so that the individual can not come near them or contact them.